moble/GWFrames/README.md

 * [h5py](http://code.google.com/p/h5py/) v2.1 or greater (`pip install --user h5py`)
 * [IPython](http://ipython.org/) v1.0 or greater, with notebook (`pip install --user ipython \[notebook\]`)

-N.B.: These must all be compiled with the same compiler.
-In particular, if you are using this on a cluster, check to ensure that the requirements are all compiled with the same compiler.
+N.B.: GSL, HDF5, and Python must all be compiled with the same compiler.
+In particular, if you are installing this on a cluster, check to ensure that the requirements are compiled with the same compiler.

 All of the above are reasonably standard, and can be installed easily through package managers such as apt and homebrew.
 The notebook